 - A Career Services Provider in a veterans or one-stop career center will help individuals access job listings, prepare a resume and plan for an interview, provide or arrange for counseling in personal or family issues that may affect employment, and offer followup assistance.

 - A college professor may teach career-related coursework, conduct research in the area of career development, and counsel students in their pursuit of education and career goals.

 How does NCDA help members provide professional service?
 NCDA provides extensive support to its members with a wide variety of services:

 - Research, including the the academic and peer-reviewed research reported in the Career Development Quarterly (CDQ)as well as surveys conducted by the Gallup and Harris organizations and reported in the media;

 - Publications and communications including a website www.ncda.org, and the e-magazine Career Convergence, the practice-oriented magazine Career Developments, numerous books, CD/DVDs, and monographs on career topics and issues, and the previously mentioned Career Development Quarterly;

-- Professional and technical training including the development of and ongoing training in the Career Development Facilitator (CDF) and Global Career development Facilitator (GCDF) programs, both of which have received national accreditation.
+- Professional and technical training including the development of and ongoing training in the Facilitating Career Development (FCD) and Global Career Development Facilitator (GCDF) programs, both of which have received national accreditation.

 - The NCDA national annual conference provides an extensive array of seminars, institutes and programs focused for career professionals.